backupbrew/switchbrew/SD Filesystem.md

 the temp data during eShop title download, while the latter is for the final title data.
 The contents of the former for a title("placehld/<hex>/") are moved into the latter when title download finishes.

-When a title is launched(?), the already empty "placehld/<hex>" directories are deleted.
+Some of the "placehld/<hex>" directories are temp-only and don't get moved into "registered".
+These are deleted when the title is launched(?), at that point the directories are already empty.

 No titleIDs are stored in any directories/filenames here.